What Happens If Someone Else Gets Hurt On My Bike?

 3. Always make sure that whoever is riding your bike is qualified to do so.
 Motorcycles may be a hobby, but they certainly aren't toys.
 If someone gets hurt while riding without a motorcycle endorsement on their driver's license, an accident is much more likely to be deemed their fault, which could mean that you and your insurance will be on the hook for damages and medical expenses, which could be a huge financial strain for you and your family.

-If you or someone you know has been injured in a motorcycle accident, call Indiana's premier motorcycle accident lawyers.
+If you or someone you know has been injured in a motorcycle accident, call Indiana's experienced personal injury attorneys in South Bend.
 We can help.
 We will help.